LuizCordista/AI_PR_GENERATOR/pr_generator/templates/default.md

 ## Tasks & References

-Link to the Jira task: [JIra-taks-id]: jira-taks-url
+Link to the task: task_url

 ## Results & Evidence